 Applying for a Temporary Work (Short Stay Activity) Subclass 400 Visa?

-The Temporary Work (subclass 400) visa is a temporary visa to enable international skilled workers to come to Australia to undertake highly specialised paid work.
+The Temporary Work (subclass 400) visa is a temporary visa that enables international skilled workers to come to Australia and undertake highly specialised paid work.

 The work must be short-term, highly specialised, non-ongoing work and in limited circumstances can be used to participate in activities or work relating to Australia’s interests.